material-motion/material-motion/concepts/runtimes.md

 The purpose of a Runtime is to enable the **coordination** of interactive motion in an application.
 A Runtime is an implementation of the [Plan/Fulfillment](patterns/plan-fulfillment.md) pattern.
 An instance of a Runtime is a delightful companion to a [Coordinator](patterns/coordinator-plan.md).

-A Runtime instance must be capable of doing the following:
+A Runtime instance must be able to do the following:

 - Commit to Plans.
 - Fulfill those Plans.